 - Fur farming conflicts with traditional Indigenous values.
 The Union of BC Indian Chiefs (UBCIC) has called for a moratorium on mink farming, stating “UBCIC does not condone the industrial breeding, confinement and slaughtering of minks for international luxury markets.”

 June 2020 – In wake of COVID-19 outbreaks on European fur farms, BC SPCA warns the Ministry of Agriculture and Ministry of Health of the risk to B.C. and need for a pandemic plan.

 Dec 2020 – First COVID-19 outbreak occurs on a B.C. fur farm.

-Dec 2020 – The Fur-Bearers, HSI/Canada, BC SPCA and infectious disease experts call on B.C. government to end fur farming.
-19,155 concerned British Columbians join the BC SPCA in calling for moratorium on mink farming in British Columbia.
+Dec 2020 – The Fur-Bearers, HSI/Canada, BC SPCA, and infectious disease experts call on B.C. government to end fur farming.
+19,155 concerned British Columbians join the BC SPCA in calling for a moratorium on mink farming in British Columbia.

 Dec 2020 – COVID-19 outbreak occurs on a second B.C. fur farm, at least 200 mink dead.

 Jan 2021 – 1000 mink culled on B.C. fur farm after outbreak.

 Jan 2021 – David Suzuki and other scientists call for an end to fur farming in B.C.